Nina, the Flower Girl: Plot

-Nina (Love), who is blind, makes artificial flowers.
-Jimmie (Clifton), a hunchback newsboy and artist, is in love with her.
+Nina, who is blind, makes artificial flowers.
+Jimmie, a hunchback newsboy and artist, is in love with her.
 Nina has been deceived into thinking that Jimmie is a prince who lives in a palace.
-When wealthy Fred Townsend (Hadley) and his mother offer to finance a surgery to restore Nina's vision, Jimmie misunderstands and thinks that the Townsends plan to harm her.
+When wealthy Fred Townsend and his mother offer to finance a surgery to restore Nina's vision, Jimmie misunderstands and thinks that the Townsends plan to harm her.
 He tries to protect her, but learns of their true intentions.

 Nina undergoes the surgery and regains her vision, but Jimmie fears she may no longer love him once she sees he is not a prince.
 He plans to end his life by falling from a high place but instead encounters a surgeon who corrects his hunchback.
 He and Nina are reunited and in love.

 Production

 To prepare for her role as the blind girl, Love spent time at the Los Angeles Institute for the Blind.

 During filming, a six-piece orchestra played music for the actors, and real champagne was used on camera.